ritesh277coe/Monoids/README.md

 Semi Groups:
 Which only has first 2 property, closure, and associative.

-Al Monoids are semi gropus, but all semi groups are not Monoids.
+All Monoids are semi gropus, but all semi groups are not Monoids.

 With mathematic notations: